google-research/google-research/wildfire_conv_lstm/README.md

 That should bring up the code in a colab.
 Don't forget to connect to a server after loading up the colab.

 Next, copy over the data file and the model file to the colab server, using the colab file UI.
-In this example, the files were copied over to the "tmp" directory.
+In this example, the files were copied over to the /tmp directory in the root directory of the colab server (any directory will do).
 Execute the first 3 cells to get all the code loaded.
 Then in the final cell, enter the following fields:

 input_file: /tmp/real_wn_test_temporal.tfr-00164-of-00165<br>
 input_model: /tmp/lstm.h5<br>